-- A worker reports experiencing back pain after standing up from their desk chair.
-After reviewing the medical reports, diagnosis and the employment activities, the WCB determines that it is more likely than not that the injury arose out of and in the course of employment.
+A worker reports experiencing back pain after standing up from their desk chair.
+Using medical reports and diagnosis and reviewing employment duties, WCB determines that it is more likely than not that the injury arose out of and during the course of employment.
 There is no evidence supporting that the injury occurred as a result of a pre-existing condition.
-The injury claim is accepted. - A worker experiences neck pain while moving a tire in the course of employment.
-Based on a history from the worker, including relevant medical reports, there are multiple causes (work-related and non-work-related) that have contributed to the worker's condition.
-The work-related cause (i.e., moving a tire) is determined to be more than a trivial or insignificant aspect of the cause of injury.
 The injury claim is accepted.